kritarth2121/instagramclone/README.md

 ## Deployment

-caseygram is deployed on Heroku.
+kritarthgram is deployed on Heroku.

 ## Built With